SOS Children's Village Chiang Rai

-To SOS Children's Villages, the fate of the children in the poor northern provinces of the country had been of great concern for quite some time.
-A fundraising campaign within the country finally made it possible for our organisation to help these children.
+To SOS Children's Villages, the fate of the children in the under pressured northern provinces of the country had been of great concern for quite some time.
+A fundraising campaign within the country finally made it possible for our organization to help these children.

-A bleak future for children in one of the poorest parts of Thailand
+A bleak future for children in one of the under pressured parts of Thailand

 An SOS family cooking together (photo: SOS archives).

 The city of Chiang Rai is the capital of Chiang Rai province in northern Thailand.
 The province, which borders Myanmar (Burma) and Laos, is one of the under pressured parts of Thailand.
 Traditionally the population has dedicated itself mainly to the cultivation of opium using slash-and-burn techniques.
 Although now illegal, this form of cultivation continues and causes deforestation, thus increasing ecological threats such as floods and landslides.
 However, due to the remoteness of the area and the lack of mineral resources, the population has hardly any alternative ways of earning a living.
 Large parts of the population of the northern provinces are immigrants from neighboring countries.
 Most of them are not even officially registered as Thai citizens and therefore have no civil rights, cannot assume regular jobs or obtain land titles.